-The parking lot, also known as 3W parks about 35-40 vehicles and is considered by Palmetto Parking to be the top money earner among the city’s public parking areas.
+The parking lot, also known as 3W, holds about 35 to 40 vehicles and is considered by Palmetto Parking to be the top money-earner among the city’s public parking areas.

 Palmetto maintains that it has had a contract since 2007 to manage public parking areas on Folly Beach, including 3W.
 Palmetto contends that the terms of its contract can be changed by the city only after written notification to Palmetto.
-No such notice was provided, attorney Ed Pritchard, who represents Palmetto argues.
+No such notice was provided, attorney Ed Pritchard, who represents Palmetto, argued.

 Pritchard said Palmetto is asking the court to order the city to comply with the terms of the 2007 contract, and to order the city to readvertise the bid for the contract for managing 3W.
 The suit also asks the court for an injunction, preventing the city from handing over management of 3W to Wolffies while the issue is litigated.